Skip to content

 Custom tabs save the views your team reuses

-Save any filter, sort, and grouping combination as a named tab.
-My open bugs, sprint blockers, unassigned high priority any view your team navigates to more than once should be a tab, not a filter you re-apply from scratch every time.
+Save any filter, sort, and grouping as a named tab.
+My open bugs, sprint blockers, unassigned high priority any view you hit twice should be a tab.

 See your own tasks in your